 S22 Ultra, 1/3208s, f/2.4, ISO50, 8mm/69mm equivalent (3x telephoto)

-While we weren’t so impressed by the image quality of this feature, the other cameras on offer were very good.
+While we weren’t so impressed by the image quality of the 100x feature, however the other cameras on offer are very good.
 The ultra-wide angle lens (13mm equivalent), the ultra-wide (24mm equivalent), the 3x telephoto (72mm equivalent), or the 10x telephoto (240mm equivalent), all produce fine looking images.
+The selfie camera also puts in a good performance with auto-focus, which will help make your photos and videos look better.

 Take a look at our full Samsung Galaxy S22 Ultra review.